emmahewson/island-bees/README.md

 - - -

-### Test Results & Bugs
+### Testing & Bugs

-The full test results and details of any bugs and their fixes can be found in the [TESTING document](TESTING.md)
+The full test results and details of bugs and their fixes can be found in the [TESTING document](TESTING.md)

 - - -